-Since the middle of 2008, macroeconomic events, including global economic uncertainty, reduced confidence in financial markets, bank failures and credit availability concerns have negatively affected prices for commodities, including copper.
+Since the middle of 2008, macroeconomic events, including global economic uncertainty, reduced confidence in financial markets, bank failures and credit availability concerns have negatively affected and created significant volatility for commodity prices, including copper.
 Within this timeframe, the company's market capitalization has fluctuated significantly.
 Although circumstances may improve over the longer term, the impact upon the company's liquidity and its ability to raise the capital required to execute its business plans going forward may be negative.
-As a result, the company will consider its business plans and options carefully going forward into 2009.
-The company intends to preserve its cash balances to the greatest extent possible by curtailing capital and operational expenditures where possible.
+As a result, the company will consider its business plans and options for the balance of 2009 and 2010.
+The company intends to preserve its cash balances to the greatest extent possible by minimizing capital and operational expenditures where possible.

-The company has assessed the carrying values of its mineral properties as a result of the market downturn in copper prices and based on current and expected metals prices and cost structures, management has determined that the values of the company's mineral properties have not been impaired at this time.
-However, should current market conditions and commodity prices become significantly worse, recognition of an impairment of mineral properties may be required.
+The company has assessed the current carrying values of its mineral properties and, based on current and expected metals prices and cost structures, management has determined that the values of the company's mineral properties have not been impaired at this time.
+However, should market conditions and commodity prices become significantly worse than at present, recognition of an impairment of mineral properties may be required.